 Visiting faculty appointments may either be compensated or not compensated.
-The rank at which individuals are appointed is determined by applying the criteria for appointment of tenure-track faculty.
+Visiting faculty members on leave from an academic appointment at another institution are appointed at the rank held in that position.
+The rank at which other (non-faculty) individuals are appointed is determined by applying the criteria for appointment of tenure-track faculty.
 Visiting faculty, regardless of rank, are not eligible for tenure or promotion.
-Visiting faculty on leave from a regular academic appointment at another institution are appointed at the rank held in that position.
-They may not be reappointed for more than three consecutive years at 100% FTE.
+Visiting faculty appointments may be renewed annually for no more than three consecutive years.